 Bex gave a great example of this in her session, sharing how she was able to build a vibrant and committed community with her Facebook Group ‘Love Her Wild’ – a group specifically aimed at women who were interested in adventuring.
 As well as being a pretty specific niche, at the time when she created her group, no one else was focusing on specifically women in adventuring, giving her a great USP.
-Her ‘Love Her Wild’ Facebook group is now 6000 + members strong (incidentally twice the size of her Facebook page!).
+Her ‘Love Her Wild’ Facebook group is now 24,000+ members strong (incidentally three times the size of her Facebook page!).

 I have very much seen this with my own Facebook group too.
 The Productive Blogging Community is a wonderful community of bloggers who are passionate about growing successful blogs and connecting with other bloggers.
 It’s grown into an incredibly supportive and friendly group where bloggers (and wannabe bloggers) feel comfortable to ask questions, share tips and generally chat with like-minded people about blogging and productivity.
 And it’s hands down the best thing I’ve done since starting Productive Blogging.
 But I would never have been able to build this incredible group, if I hadn’t had a clear USP and a clear purpose for the group… something which other bloggers really wanted to be a part of.

 READ MORE >>> How to grow your blog by building a tribe

 READ MORE >>> How to start and grow a successful Facebook group for your blog

 5. A USP will help you become a ‘go to’ expert